django-webpack/django-webpack-loader/README.md

 ]
 ```

-Then in your base jinja template:
+Then in your base jinja template, do:

 ```HTML
 {{ render_bundle('main') }}